-“Slip a few new foods into your grocery cart every week to increase variety in your diet,” says dietitian Beth Czerwony, MS, RD, CSOWM, LD.
+“Slip a few new foods into your grocery cart every week to increase variety in your diet,” says dietitian Beth Czerwony, RD.
 “This not only makes your routine more exciting and fresh — it may also offer impressive nutritional benefits.”

 Here are four reasons to rotate your foods: